Skip to main content

 Anime & MangaAnime Reviews

-By February 27, 2023March 29th, 2023No Comments4 min read
+By February 27, 2023February 20th, 2026No Comments4 min read

 Woof.
 I have to imagine that, somewhere, fans of the original manga series or the 1998 original anime adaptation have to be having themselves a good laugh this far into the season of the remake (if they’re watching at all.)
-While the show has shown little resistance in terms of demonstrating the pain and near-constant suffering of this world, the ability to continue to bring it up a notch is considerable.
+While the show has shown little resistance in depicting the pain and near-constant suffering of this world, the ability to keep raising the bar is considerable.
 The further we press into Trigun Stampede, the more we come to learn how much of a front that first, even second, episode was, having introduced newcomers to a heightened world of married tropes and genres.
-It was action and adventure, western science-fiction with an e-boy character fronting it all.
-And this is where original fans will laugh at us for having believed even for a second that the story of Vash the Stampede isn’t first and foremost a tragedy.

 The design here and in “Wolfwood” allows for an intricacy in animation that goes beyond the detailed flourishes of action sequences and the gait and movement of the characters in the past.
-The linework on Vash’s face which resembles the plant powering the respective ships is suitably eerie, announcing that Vash is alien to those around him, without being too on the nose.
+The linework on Vash’s face, which resembles the plant powering the respective ships, is suitably eerie, announcing that Vash is alien to those around him, without being too on the nose.
 It’s a light imprint on his face, the final work in both episodes showcasing the capacity of the animation teams to inspire wonder through both big and small gestures.

 Read More | ‘One Piece Odyssey’ Review: So Close To Being A Classic

 That past, of course, being his twin brother, Knives.
 Knives, at the start of the episode, leveled Vash with the knowledge that he was only able to cause the devastation he brought crashing to earth due to codes he obtained from Vash.
-Their story, based both on their shared DNA, past, and opposing morality intrinsically tether them together.
+Their story, based on their shared DNA, past, and opposing moralities, intrinsically ties them together.
 Vash sees himself as atoning for the sins of his brother, those of which he shoulders himself.
 For viewers, we only see it as him willingly walking back into a monster’s den.

-This promise and lead-up mean that, while entertaining and especially revealing of Vash’s past, it amounts to only a bit more than set up for what ultimately will likely be the payoff this week.
-The script needed an extra scene at the end to help tie up this portion of the story so that the ending wasn’t so abrupt.
-It’s also obvious that there’s still something being held back from the brother’s time on Ship Five and continuing to teasing this out in what Studio Orange is calling the “final act” means that they’re going to need to deliver top-tier quality here on out to make the wait worthwhile.
+This promise and lead-up mean that, while entertaining and especially revealing of Vash’s past, it amounts to only a bit more than a setup for what ultimately will likely be the payoff.
+The script needed an extra scene at the end to tie up this portion of the story and make the ending less abrupt.

 Featured Image Courtesy of Crunchyroll